top of page

 Professional Paths Converge

 Motivated by their personal experiences, Lucas and Cody pursued careers that would equip them with the skills to make a substantial impact.
 Cody gained extensive experience in commercial sales, while Lucas became a C-Level executive and serial entrepreneur, launching more than seven companies by his 25th birthday and managing countless others.
-Both men also served on the board of directors for The Southwest E-Z Duz It Recovery Center, with Lucas as President and Cody as a board member.
+Both men also served on the board of directors for The Southwest E-Z Duz It Recovery Center.

 A Shared Vision

-Disheartened by the shift in recovery practices away from social models and self-help towards primarily medication-based approaches, Lucas and Cody saw a need to address homelessness, addiction, and mental illness using conservative, tried-and-true methods.
-They envisioned creating programs where people were not just numbers, but part of a family.
+Disheartened by the shift in recovery practices away from social models and self-help toward primarily medication-based approaches, Lucas and Cody saw a need to address homelessness, addiction, and mental illness using conservative, time-tested methods.
+They envisioned programs where people were not just numbers, but part of a family.

 Founding A Vision For You